How Cement Is Made

 The blended material is then fed into a large rotary kiln—an enormous cylindrical furnace that rotates while heating its contents to temperatures of up to 1,450°C. At this extreme heat, the materials undergo a chemical transformation known as calcination, which produces clinker, a solid, nodular material.

 This stage is considered the heart of the cement manufacturing process.
-As a leading cement manufacturer in Malaysia, Heidelberg Materials uses advanced technology to control temperature, energy efficiency, and emissions during kiln operations.
+Advanced technology is used to control temperature, energy efficiency, and emissions during kiln operations.

 Step 4: Cooling and Grinding